TritonDataCenter/smartos-live/src/fw/README.md

     lib/            Source files.
     node_modules/   Committed node.js dependencies
-    sbin/           Executables that are runnable as root src/            Contains the jison grammar for creating the firewall rule parser
-    test/           Test suite (using nodeunit)
+    sbin/           Executables that are runnable as root test/           Test suite (using nodeunit)
     tools/          Dev tools, including jison for generating the rule parser